 Easier Work For Agents

 Representatives have a lot of tasks to juggle when talking with a customer.
-Helping someone with troubleshooting or pulling up important information requires multitasking as you speak with the client while clicking through your CRM software.
+Helping someone with troubleshooting, billing support, or pulling up important information requires multitasking as you speak with the client while clicking through your CRM software.

 A softphone system keeps all this data in the same place and makes navigating it simple and easy, even during moments of high pressure.
 Give your agents the tools they need to make every interaction a positive one.